-To support your preparation for the coach meetings, we offer a blended learning line on “Professional Identity and Vision.”
-The digital element of the learning line is comprised of a series of modules offered via a platform.
-These modules (compulsory for first and second year students) offer you the basis to learn about self-directed and continuous learning and provide the necessary knowledge and skills for personal development.
-Teacher coaching is considered as the face-to-face element of this learning approach.
+A blended learning line on ‘Professional Identity and Vision’ helps support you for the coach meetings.
+A series of modules offered via a digital platform offer the basis to learn about self-directed and continuous learning and provide the necessary knowledge and skills for personal development.
+Teacher coaching is the face-to-face element of this learning approach.

-In dedicated weeks (9 and 10 of each quartile), you will work on your portfolio, which includes reflections and evidence from the most relevant learning activities.
-In this portfolio, you describe your professional identity, vision as well as your overall competence of designing.
-You do this by describing past experiences, reflecting on present learning activities, and by planning future learning activities in the context of the competency framework.
+Weeks 9 and 10 of each quartile are dedicated to working on your portfolio which includes reflections and evidence from the most relevant learning activities.
+The portfolio describes your professional identity and vision as well as your overall competence of design.
+This is done by describing past experiences, reflecting on present learning activities, and by planning future learning activities in the context of the competency framework.

-The portfolio is assessed at three instances throughout the bachelor program.
+The portfolio is assessed three times throughout the bachelor program.